- What is an ACTP?

-How does FDA determine if a product is regulated as an animal drug or device?
+How does FDA determine if a product is regulated as a device?

-You can refer to FDA’s webpage on Animal Drugs Marketed as Animal Devices for information on the difference between animal drugs and animal devices.
+You can refer to FDA’s webpage on Animal Drugs Marketed as Animal Devices for more information.
 You can also refer to GFI #218 "Cell-Based Products for Animal Use" for information on the regulation of ACTPs.
-If you have questions about the status of your product as a drug or device, you are encouraged to contact FDA’s Center for Veterinary Medicine (CVM) at AskCVM@fda.hhs.gov.
+If you have questions about the status of your product, you are encouraged to contact FDA’s Center for Veterinary Medicine (CVM) at AskCVM@fda.hhs.gov.

 I am developing an ACTP.
 When is the best time to contact FDA?